Mchy-DP/Mchy/README.md

       ```
       If all goes well you should see the output `Compilation Successful!` after the compiler finishes.

-6. Move you datapack to your world
+6. Move your datapack to your world
     - In the folder containing the program there should now be a folder called `Hello World`.
 This folder is the datapack.
 It can now be moved to the `datapacks` folder of any minecraft world and then when `/reload` is run in chat in that mincraft world you should see the message `Hello World!` be output to chat.

 ### Tips: